MyPilgrimage/MyPilgrimage.github.io/_tabs/about.md

 _"Approximate Map of the Way of St. James in Europe." ~by [Manfred Zentgraf, Volkach, Germany](https://www.jakobuspilger-zentgraf.de/) Wikipedia._

-I will keep updates about the route in the [About: Route](/about/#route) section, but for now this is the most likely route! <br />
+> I will keep current updates about the route I'm taking, in the [Quick Overview](/welcome#quick-overview) section,
+> but for now this is the most likely route!
+{: .prompt-link }

 ### But first I'll do a trial-run.